genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/10_apache-camel/01_introduction.md

 [Introduction](/server-modules/integration/apache-camel/introduction/)  | [Basics](/server-modules/integration/apache-camel/basics) | [Advanced](/server-modules/integration/apache-camel/advanced) | [Examples](/server-modules/integration/apache-camel/examples) | [Configuring runtime](/server-modules/integration/apache-camel/configuring-runtime) | [Testing](/server-modules/integration/apache-camel/testing)

-The Genesis Platform supports the use of [Apache Camel](https://camel.apache.org/) in order to integrate with external systems, using its plethora of [components](https://camel.apache.org/components/3.16.x/index.html).
+The Genesis low-code platform supports the use of [Apache Camel](https://camel.apache.org/) in order to integrate with external systems, using its plethora of [components](https://camel.apache.org/components/3.16.x/index.html).

 Genesis makes this easy to configure and set up, allowing new processors to be defined and used within GPAL.